-The Japanese art of Forest Bathing.
+The Japanese Art of Forest Bathing

-Reconnecting with the natural environment and focusing on its amazing smells, sounds, sights, tastes and textures enhance the experience and bring a deeper sense of relaxation.
-Boosting creativity and your ability to deal with stress and trauma.
+Physical and mental health are both boosted after spending time in the forests and through the art of Shinrin Yoku, the healing properties can be over four times more powerful.
+Reconnecting with the natural environment and focusing on its amazing smells, sounds, sights, tastes and textures can enhance the experience and bring a deeper sense of relaxation.
+Shinrin Yoku also boosts creativity and your ability to deal with stress and trauma.

 Please don’t wear perfumes and leave electrical devices behind.